ChazArvizu/ChazArvizu.github.io/docs/projects/gymrat.md

-Gym Rat
+Gym Rat (Senior Design Class)
 ======

+## Production Date
+**Start**: January 2023 (Spring Semester)

+**End**: December 2023 (Fall Semester)

 ## Description
 Gym Rat is a multi platform application that allows users to track both their meals and workouts in one convenient app.
-This application was developed with a team of five developers, counting me, in the span of two semesters.
-We used the technologies Flutter and Firebase which helped to tremendously streamline our development process.
+This application was developed with a team of five developers, including myself, in the time span of two semesters.
+We used the technologies Flutter and Firebase which helped to tremendously streamline our development process in creating a multi-platform application.

 ## Development Process

+### First Semester: Waterfall Approach
 The first semester we took a waterfall approach to development by creating all the necessary documentation before we began implementation.
+**Created Documentation**
+- **Class Diagram:** Defined the structure and relationships of the classes within the application, helping us understand how different parts of the system interact.
+- **Use Cases:** Detailed the interactions between users and the system, ensuring all user requirements were captured.
+- **System Requirement Specification:** Outlined the functional and non-functional requirements, providing a clear scope for development.
+- **Sequence Diagrams:** Illustrated how objects interact in a particular sequence, clarifying the flow of operations for each feature.
+- **UML diagram:** Offered a visual representation of the system's architecture, aiding in better planning and communication among team members.

-We created a Class Diagram, Use Cases, System Requirement Specification, Sequence Diagrams and a UML diagram.
-All of these documents helped to improve our development process in the second semester by ensuring the team had a good idea of how each feature should be implemented.
+All of these different documents helped to improve our development process in the second semester by ensuring the team had a good idea of how each feature should be implemented.

+### Second Semester: Agile Approach (SCRUM Framework)
 In the second semester we took an agile approach to development and utilized SCRUM as our development framework.
-We created a backlog of which consisted of user stories, and bugs; we created sprints and held daily stand ups, where the professor acted as SCRUM Master; at the end of each sprint we had a sprint review; and before each sprint we would have a sprint planning day.
-By utilizing this development process we were able to successfully complete the application in an organized manner.
+- Created a backlog of which consisted of user stories, and bugs encountered during development.
+- Planned sprints and held daily stand ups, where the professor acted as SCRUM Master.
+- Conducted a sprint reviews and sprint planning sessions.

+This structured development process enabled us to complete the application efficiently and in an organized manner.

 ## Technologies